klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/admin.md

 The `startStateMigration` administrative method starts the state migration removing old state/storage trie nodes to save the storage space of Klaytn node.
 The method returns the error if it fails to start the state migration, or `null` if it succeeds to start it.
-NOTE: After the state migration, the node cannot serve APIs with the previous state.
+NOTE: After the state migration, the node cannot serve APIs with previous states.

 | Client  | Method invocation                                            |
 | :-----: | ------------------------------------------------------------ |